rob-mosher/pinball-vision/README.md

 Detects, stores, visualizes, and analyzes pinball gameplay data via a camera and logic device such as a Raspbery Pi.

 Aims to improve a players skill by finding trends and correlations in their gameplay.
-Also helps understand the nature of the game their are playing.
+Also helps understand the nature of the game they are playing.

-### Data Detected and Tracked
+### Analytics

 T2FP means time-to-first/next-point

-- Ball saved, per ball
 - Date/time of game
-- Duration of ball
-- Duration of ball, not including T2FP
-- Duration of game
-- Duration of game, not including T2FP
+- Duration, per session, game, and ball (with and without T2FP)
 - GamePlayedID
+- Games played, per session
+- Is ball saved, per ball
-- Highscore obtained
+- Is highscore obtained
 - Is valid game
 - Match / free game
+- Points, per game, and ball
 - Points per minute, not including T2FP
-- Score after each ball
+- Set timeout to first/fresh game (default to 30 mins)
 - Tilt, per ball
 - Tilt warn, per ball
 - Time to first/next point, per ball (T2FP)

+### Perspectives

+Sortable by all, last x games, last x sessions, last 30 days, etc.

+- Averages
+- Box plot
+- Calendar (similar to GitHub's contribution calendar)
+- First/last 1 or 5 game scores
+- Omitting first, last, and only games
+- Stacked distributions

 ### Features